Yashraj-Mhase/Sales-Profit-Dasboard/README.md

-# 📈 Sales and Profit Dashboard
+# 📈 Sales and Profit Dashboard (Excel)

-Welcome to the **Sales and Profit Dashboard**, a Power BI project that analyzes business performance across categories, years, customers, and regions.
-This dashboard provides interactive visualizations and key metrics to help track sales growth, profitability, and customer trends.
+Welcome to the **Sales and Profit Dashboard**, a business analytics project built using Microsoft Excel.
+This dashboard provides interactive visualizations and key metrics to help track sales growth, profitability, customer trends, and product performance across categories, years, and regions.

 ---

 ## 📊 Project Overview

-This dashboard was built using **Power BI**, **DAX**, and **Power Query**, and analyzes over **$1.9 million in sales** and **$247K in profit** across multiple years and product categories.
+This dashboard was created using **Excel**, leveraging pivot tables, slicers, charts, and formulas to analyze over **$1.9 million in sales** and **$247K in profit** across multiple years and product categories.

 ---